 Following the public consultation including a public meeting in November 2020, the Parish Council voted to proceed with the proposals as a large majority of residents who commented on the proposals were in favour.

 Suffolk County Council published a legal notice of their intention to designate these lanes in Bentley and East Bergholt in February 2021 at which time the public had another opportunity to make representations to Suffolk County Council.
-In June 2020, Suffolk County Council approved all the proposed lanes and signage is now being installed.
+In March 2022, Suffolk County Council approved all the proposed lanes and signage is now installed.

-Bentley is one of approximately 127 parishes across Suffolk who are proposing designation of over 300 Quiet Lanes.
+Bentley is one of approximately 127 parishes across Suffolk who have proposed to designate over 300 miles of Quiet Lanes.
 For more details about this county wide Quiet Lanes project see the Quiet Lanes Suffolk website and Facebook page.